-Principal Function / Summary Significant contribution towards preventing merging (of St Albans and Hatfield), safeguarding the countryside and maintaining the existing settlement pattern (providing the gap between St Albans and Sandridge).
+Significant contribution towards preventing merging (of St Albans and Hatfield), safeguarding the countryside and maintaining the existing settlement pattern (providing the gap between St Albans and Sandridge).
 Overall the parcel contributes significantly towards3 of the 5 Green Belt purposes.

-GB36 - Green Belt Purposes Assessment Contribution To check the unrestricted sprawl of large built-up areas LIMITED OR NO The parcel is located away from large built-up areas of London, Luton and Dunstable and Stevenage.
-It does not form a connection with a wider network of parcels to restrict sprawl.
-To prevent neighbouring towns from merging SIGNIFICANT The parcel provides the strategic gap to separate St Albans and Hatfield.
+GB36 - Green Belt Purposes Assessment Contribution To check the unrestricted sprawl of large built-up areas LIMITED OR NO The parcel is located away from large built-up areas of London, Luton and Dunstable and form a connection with a wider network of parcels to restrict sprawl.
+Stevenage.
+It does not To prevent neighbouring towns from merging SIGNIFICANT The parcel provides the strategic gap to separate St Albans and Hatfield.
 The gap is 1.2km.
 It is large and generally well maintained (relatively free of development), in comparison to GB35.
 However it is subject to development at Oaklands College and ribbon development at Smallford.
 There is a strong visual perception of the Green Belt from the Hatfield Road.
 Any reduction in the gap, assuming it is located away from Smallford, would be unlikely to further compromise the separation of settlements in physical or visual terms, or overall levels of visual openness.
-To assist in safeguarding the countryside from encroachment SIGNIFICANT The parcel displays typical rural and countryside characteristics in largescale arable fields with hedgerow boundaries and hedgerow trees and is interspersed by woodland blocks with areas of ancient woodland to the north.
-There is a parkland landscape at Oaklands College with substantial areas of playing fields.
-There is evidence of urban features, especially at the former Hatfield aerodrome which is partially redeveloped with a new business park including visually dominant buildings.
-To the west there is a mix of urban fringe development as Oaklands College has recently been subject to expansion, representing further development in the Green Belt.
-The west part of the parcel, which contains development in the Green Belt, is enclosed by the St Albans settlement boundary on three edges.
-It therefore exhibits strongest levels of urban influence and represents a more enclosed area of land especially along Sandpit Lane and House Lane.
-Therefore levels of visual openness vary throughout the parcel but are high in general.
-To preserve the setting and special character of historic towns LIMITED OR NO The parcel does not provide setting for any historic places.
-To maintain existing settlement pattern SIGNIFICANT The parcel contributes with GB37 to the primary local gap to separate St Albans and Sandridge (3rd).
-This gap is narrow at 0.4km and ribbon development is evident between the settlements along St Albans Road, at Sandridge, and therefore there is limited perception of the Green Belt.
-Any reduction in the gap would be likely to compromise the separation of settlements in physical and visual terms, or local levels of visual openness.
-Level of openness and countryside character Existence of built development The level of built development is low at 0.7%.
-There is evidence of ribbon development on the A1057 Hatfield Road at Smallford with commercial buildings, nurseries and the large development at the Oaklands campus.
-Visual Openness There is a network of hedges, field trees and tree belts that visually contain the largely arable character.
-Around the Oaklands and Hatfield aerodrome sites views are more open.
-Countryside Character The parcel is unified by the level topography yet has a diverse mix and incoherent pattern of uses with the semi urban campus developments dominating.
+To assist in safeguarding the countryside from encroachment SIGNIFICANT The parcel displays typical rural and countryside characteristics in largescale arable fields boundaries and hedgerow trees and is interspersed by woodland blocks with areas of and north.
+There is a parkland landscape at Oaklands College with substantial areas of playin evidence of urban features, especially at the former Hatfield aerodrome which is partially business park including visually dominant buildings.
+To the west there is a mix of urban for Oaklands College has recently been subject to expansion, representing further developm The west part of the parcel, which contains development in the Green Belt, is enclosed by settlement boundary on three edges.
+It therefore exhibits strongest levels of urban influer more enclosed area of land especially along Sandpit Lane and House Lane.
+Therefore levery throughout the parcel but are high in general. cient woodland to the ng fields.
+There is redeveloped with a new ringe development as ent in the Green Belt. y the St Albans nce and represents a To preserve the setting and special character of historic towns LIMITED OR NO The parcel does not provide setting for any historic places.
+To maintain existing settlement pattern SIGNIFICANT The parcel contributes with GB37 to the primary local gap to separate St Albans and San narrow at 0.4km and ribbon development is evident between the settlements along St Alb Sandridge, and therefore there is limited perception of the Green Belt.
+Any reduction in the compromise the separation of settlements in physical and visual terms, or local levels of v ans Road, at ne gap would be likely to